 Systems Dynamics overview

 Systems Dynamics involves the construction of simulation models that assist with obtaining a clearer understanding of social and corporate systems.
-All that exist are systems and parts of systems (i.e., subsystems), from micro to macro levels (Anderson & Johnson, 1997).
+All that exists are systems and parts of systems (i.e., subsystems), from micro to macro levels (Anderson & Johnson, 1997).